-This book investigates the interplay of internal and external constraints, challenges, and possibilities regarding foreign policy in India.
+This book investigates the interplay of internal and external constraints, challenges and possibilities regarding foreign policy in India.

 It is the first attempt to systematically analyse and focus on the different actors and institutions in the domestic and international contexts who impose and push for various directions in India’s foreign policy.
 Rather than focusing on any one particular theme, the book explores the myriad aspects of foreign policymaking and the close interface between the domestic and external aspects in Indian policymaking.
-In turn, this relates to the structural issues shaping and reshaping the Asian regional dynamics and India’s connectivity within a globalised world.
+In turn, this relates to the structural issues shaping and reshaping the Asian regional dynamics and India’s connectivity within a globalized world.

 Table of Contents